hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250611063v1-who-is-in-the-spotlight-the-hidden-bias-undermining-multimodal-retri.md

 ---
 layout: default
-title: Who is in the Spotlight: The Hidden Bias Undermining Multimodal Retrieval-Augmented Generation
+title: "Who is in the Spotlight: The Hidden Bias Undermining Multimodal Retrieval-Augmented Generation"
 ---

 # Who is in the Spotlight: The Hidden Bias Undermining Multimodal Retrieval-Augmented Generation